Zbigniew Herbert: Poetry

-Herbert often used elements of mythology, medieval heroes and works of art in his writing, which attracted the attention of the critics.
-Those elements, however, didn't mean the dead parts of literary convention.
+Herbert often uses elements of mythology, medieval heroes and works of art in his writing, which attracted the attention of the critics.
+Those elements, however, are not the dead parts of literary convention.
 Herbert uses the mechanism of special demythologization – he tries to get rid of any cultural layers (if possible) and reach the prototypes, face the antique heroes.
-In his literary output the past is not treated as something distant or closed – revived characters and events allow making an attempt at understanding not only history but also the current moment.
+In his literary output the past is not treated as something distant or closed – revived characters and events make possible an attempt at understanding not only history but also the current moment.
 The past is a measure of the present.

 In Herbert's poetry there is no consistent historiosophic conception.
-Quite the opposite – there is a clear reluctance towards systems which clarify everything, which explain a course of events as an inevitable logic of history.
-Everything what can be said about history is a result of a simple observation – namely, that history is (at least it used to be so far) the area where evil is rife, which is accompanied by a handful of indomitable people constantly opposed to it.
-An individual is not able to change the course of history.
-However, he is obliged to put up hopeless resistance despite everything.
-The ethical base of Herbert's artistic work constitutes the conviction that justice of a particular matter and actions taken in its defense; do not depend on a chance of victory.
-This pathetic message is accompanied by ironic consciousness of the fact that it is delivered in not a very heroic period – a period in which a potential hero is exposed not so much to martyrdom as to ridiculousness.
-The characteristic of the contemporary world is the fuzzy borderline between good and evil, the degeneration of language, which deprives words of their clear-cut nature, and common debasement of values.
+Quite the opposite – there is a clear rejection of systems which clarify everything, which explain a course of events as the inevitable logic of history.
+Everything that can be said about history is a result of a simple observation – namely, that history is (or at least has been so far) an area where evil is rife, which is accompanied by a handful of indomitable people constantly opposed to it.
+An individual is not able to change the course of history, but is obliged to put up a hopeless resistance despite everything.
+The ethical base of Herbert's artistic work constitutes the conviction that the justice of a particular matter, and the actions taken in its defence, do not depend on the chance of victory.
+This pathetic message is accompanied by an ironic consciousness of the fact that it is delivered in a not very heroic period – a period in which a potential hero is exposed not so much to martyrdom as to ridicule.
+Characteristic of the contemporary world is a fuzzy borderline between good and evil, the degeneration of language, which deprives words of their clear-cut nature, and the common debasement of values.
 Contemporary evil is not demonic and cannot be easily defined.
-The hero, being aware of his own ridiculousness, provokes critical situations not only for preserving faithfulness of the message but also in order to provoke and force evil to reveal its real nature.
+The hero, being aware of his own ridiculousness, provokes critical situations not only to preserve the faithfulness of the message but also in order to provoke and force evil to reveal its real nature.